-Simple ingredients of chicken, scallions, onion, garlic and ginger are brought to life with a hot chili sambal sauce in this simple Malaysian Stir Fried Chicken!
+Simple ingredients of chicken, scallions, onion, garlic and ginger are brought to life with a hot chili sambal sauce in this delicious Stir Fried Malaysian Chicken recipe!

 I love that it works just as well with chicken as it does with beef.
 Versatility is a requirement for any ingredient that is going to take up precious space in my fridge!

 You can pretty much put this stuff on ANYTHING and know the end result will be pure deliciousness.

 If you are searching for easy Malaysian recipes, look no more.
 This Malaysian chicken recipe is incredibly simple and just calls for a few basic ingredients.
 You can pick up a jar of sambal at an Asian food supply store, or at a well stocked major supermarket.

 Everything else is pretty easy to come by: chicken, scallions, onion, garlic, ginger, sugar, rice vinegar and fish sauce.

 If you aren’t already keeping a bottle of fish sauce in your pantry, you need to rethink your life decisions.
 I put fish sauce in everything from beef stew to Bloody Marys; it’s like the Worcestershire of the East.

-Make sure to put a pot of rice on to cook before you get going on the stir-fry.
+Make sure to put a pot of rice on to cook before you get going on the Malaysian stir fry.
 Nothing worse than letting your stir fry get cold while you wait on the rice!

 Here’s a link to a post where I wrote about the easiest way to cook rice with perfect results every time.
 Trust me, once you try it you’ll never use another method!